Iten: Running community

+Athletics champions

 Many athletes, including Rudisha, and world champions Edna Kiplagat, Florence Kiplagat, Lornah Kiplagat, Linet Masai, and Mary Keitany have made homes in Iten.
 O'Connell is credited in starting the influx of female athletes to Iten in the early 1990s when he trained and hosted World Champion Sally Barsosio, Rose Cheruiyot, and world junior champion Lydia Cheromei (all of whom lived in O'Connell's back garden houses).

 Each Christmas Eve, the town plays host to the largest women's-only race in Kenya, The Shoe4Africa 5km.
 It was in the 2006 edition of this race that world champion Mary Keitany began her athletics career.

+Landmarks and amenities

 The town hosts the high altitude training centre, HATC, founded in 1999 by Lornah Kiplagat and Pieter Langerhorst.
 Other landmarks include the Kerio View Hotel founded in 1995 by Jean Paul Fourier.
 In 2012, the World Record holder in marathon (second fastest at that time) Wilson Kipsang, opened the Keeluu Resort: a lodging, conference and dining center.

 The book More Fire by Toby Tanser, 2008, was written in and based on Iten, as was Tanser's earlier book Train Hard, Win easy.
 The Kenyan Way.
 1997.
 Iten is also a featured location in Adharanand Finn's 2012 book Running With The Kenyans.